brianSalk/Daily-Problems/dna_sequences_with_restrictions/README.md

 ```math
 one\_t\_no\_gs = 2^6 \times 7 = 448
 ```
 And lastly we need to count sequences that contain 4 adjacent A's and meet the other restrictions.
-For this we will use multinomial coefficient and since the A's are all adjacent we will treat them like one letter that takes up as much space as four letters:
+Since the A's are all adjacent we will treat them like one letter that takes up as much space as four letters.
+This means we now have $4$ items, one is $AAAA$, one is $G$ and two are $T$.
+We can use multinomial coefficient for this:
 ```math
 too\_many\_as = {4 \choose 2, \space 1, \space 1} = 12
 ```